CakeML/cakeml/compiler/backend/README.md

 [word_cseScript.sml](word_cseScript.sml):
 Defines a common sub-expression elimination pass on a wordLang program.
-This pass is to run immeidately atfer the SSA-like renaming.
+This pass is to run immediately after the SSA-like renaming.

 [word_depthScript.sml](word_depthScript.sml):
 Computes the call graph for wordLang program with an acyclic call